Lobby Hero

 Lobby Hero is a play by Kenneth Lonergan.
-It premiered Off-Broadway in 2001.
+It premiered off-Broadway in 2001.

 Production history

-Lobby Hero premiered Off-Broadway at Playwrights Horizons, on March 13, 2001, and closed on April 15, 2001, reopening at the John Houseman Theatre on May 8, 2001, and closing on September 2, 2001.
-The cast featured Glenn Fitzgerald as Jeff, Heather Burns as Dawn, with Tate Donovan as Bill, and Dion Graham as William.
-Directed by Mark Brokaw.
+Lobby Hero premiered off-Broadway at Playwrights Horizons, on March 13, 2001, and closed on April 15, 2001, reopening at the John Houseman Theatre on May 8, 2001, and closing on September 2, 2001.
+The cast featured Glenn Fitzgerald as Jeff, Heather Burns as Dawn, Tate Donovan as Bill, and Dion Graham as William.
+It was directed by Mark Brokaw.